 Even though Dallas and Fort Worth get lumped in together as one big city, we all know that isn’t the case.
-It isn’t just distance, but the sheer amount of things to do in each city that forces you to choose one or the other for a day out.
+It’s not just distance, but the sheer number of things to do in each city that forces you to choose one or the other for a day out.

-My husband and I have been residents of BOTH!
+My husband and I have been residents of BOTH.
 We live in Dallas now, but we take a family day in Fort Worth every so often, and our kids think it’s a vacation!
-We love spending an entire weekend exploring Cowtown, but in case you need to ease into it with just a day, we have you covered!
+We love to spend an entire weekend exploring Cowtown, but in case you need to ease into it with just a day, we have you covered!

 Visit one of two locations of this hometown coffee shop.
 As their name suggests, they are about more than just great coffee.
 They are passionate about great coffee AND creating a sense of community in their spaces.
 You’ll want to hang around and spend a long leisurely morning here, but you’ve got things to do.
 Grab your specialty iced latte and load up for the next stop!

-You know we had to include the famous Fort Worth Zoo right?
-According to USA Today’s latest Top 10 list of best zoos, we now have the top-ranked one right here!
+You know we had to include the famous Fort Worth Zoo, right?
+According to USA Today’s latest Top 10 list of best zoos, we now have the top-ranked zoo in the country right here!
 Obviously, the animals are the main attraction, but there’s plenty more to brag about.
 Our family especially loves how shady the walkways are throughout the park as well as the Yellow Rose train.
-Also, the new elephant and rhino exhibits are opened!
+Also, the new elephant and rhino exhibits have opened!
 The recent construction almost tripled the exhibit’s previous size and has been able to increase the crowd/animal interaction.
-You could definitely spend your entire day here, but there’s more to see in this great city!
+You can definitely spend your entire day here, but there’s more to see in this great city!

 Your kids will LOVE this part of the day.
 The Forest Park train ride has been a highlight of our kids’ lives!
 The rides are open all year and take you on a tour of Trinity Park along the Trinity River.
-From the depot (near the zoo), the train follows the river, under and over bridges, through the park, and takes you on a full 5-mile journey.
-Your kids will see Trinity Park along the way, so you’ll definitely know where you’re headed next.
+From the depot (near the zoo), the train follows the river, under and over bridges, through the park, taking you on a full 5-mile journey.
+Your kids will see Trinity Park along the way, so they’ll get a sneak peek of where you’re headed next.

 The Fort Worth Water Gardens is such a surprising oasis in the middle of downtown.
-This is as much a relaxing architectural destination as well as an artistic attraction.
+This is as much a relaxing architectural destination as it is an artistic attraction.
 Visit the gardens and see three main pools of water: the aerating, the quiet, and the active.
-There are relaxing and serene spots as well as more active people-watching opportunities.
-Once you get a chance to relax your legs from the day and let the tacos settle in your stomach, it’s time to move on to the main attractions!
+There are relaxing, serene spots as well as more active people-watching opportunities.
+Once you’ve had a chance to rest your legs from the morning and let the tacos settle in your stomach, it’s time to move on to the main attractions!

 Fort Worth is famous for being “where the West begins.”
 You’ll really believe it when you get to the Stockyards.
-Every moment you spend here, you’ll really see what old-time Texas looked like.
-So many things happen on the weekends here, including gunfight shows, a cattle drive down the main street, shopping, eating, and live music!
-If you make it here for anything, make sure it is for the cattle drive – at 11:30am and 4:00pm daily.
+Every moment you spend here, you’ll can see what old-time Texas looked like.
+So many things happen here on the weekends, including gunfight shows, a cattle drive down the main street, shopping, eating, and live music!
+If you make it here for anything, make sure it is for the cattle drive (11:30am and 4pm daily).

-There are plenty of hotels to enjoy on Sundance Square and near the Stockyards.
-But the new Hotel Drover has a bunkhouse room your family will love!
+There are plenty of hotels to enjoy in Sundance Square (downtown) or over near the Stockyards.
+The new Hotel Drover has a bunkhouse room your family will love!